vpulim/node-soap/Readme.md

 second parameter is the name of the SOAP method that will called (in case you need to handle the headers differently based on the method).

-### server security example using PasswordDigest
+### Server security example using PasswordDigest

-If server.authenticate is not defined no authentation will take place.
+If `server.authenticate` is not defined then no authentication will take place.

 ``` javascript
   server = soap.listen(...)